Ivan1781/findCode/README.md

 download_clean_GH_repos

-The application allows user to download repositories from GitHub and delete redundant files.
+The application allows its user to download repositories from GitHub and delete redundant files.